devadharshini97/devadharshini97/README.md

 - 👋 Hi, I’m Devadharshini
-- 👀 I’m interested in Autonomous vehicles and Robotics
+- 👀 I’m interested in exploring the AIML field with particular interest towards autonomous vehicles
-- 🌱 I’m currently learning AIML
+- 🌱 I’m currently a EE grad student
-- 💞️ I’m looking to collaborate with people having similar interests
+- 💞️ Looking to collaborate with people having similar interests
 - 📫 you can reach me at https://www.linkedin.com/in/devadharshini-ayyappan-302282103

 <!---